 1988 Paula Abdul's debut album, Forever Your Girl, is released.
 An accomplished cheerleader and choreographer, she proves successful as a singer as well, as the album produces four #1 hits: "Straight Up," the title track, "Cold Hearted" and "Opposites Attract."

-1970 Rivers Cuomo (lead vocalist/lead guitarist for Weezer) is born in Manhattan, New York City.
+1970 Weezer frontman Rivers Cuomo is born in New York City.
 He is raised on an ashram (spiritual hermitage) in Pomfret, Connecticut.

 1969 At a press conference in London, Mick Taylor is introduced as the new guitarist of The Rolling Stones, replacing founding member Brian Jones.